-These bonds are subject to underwriting, so the amount you’ll pay for your bond depends on a review or your personal credit report.
+These bonds are subject to underwriting, so the amount you’ll pay for your bond depends on a review of your personal credit history.
 Applicants with strong financial credentials could qualify to pay a rate as low as $150!
 Don’t let poor credit stop you from getting the bond you need.
-SuretyBonds.com approves 99% of applicants for their surety bonds regardless of financial credentials.
+SuretyBonds.com approves 99% of applicants for their surety bonds, regardless of their financial credentials.
 Request a free bond quote now!

 Call 1 (800) 308-4358 or submit a bond request to get started.
 Our experts make the bonding process fast and easy.

-Connecticut consumer collection agency bonds ensure that the principal (collection agency) truly accounts for all funds entrusted to it and collected and received by it during business conducted as a licensed collection agency.
-If the principal fails to conduct business ethically and lawfully, the bond protects any person who is damaged by the wrongful conversion of any creditor, consumer debtor or property tax debtor funds held by the principal up to the full amount of the bond ($25,000).
+Connecticut consumer collection agency bonds ensure that the principal (collection agency) truly accounts for all funds entrusted to it, as well as collected and received by it, during business conducted as a licensed collection agency.
+If the principal fails to conduct business ethically and lawfully, the bond protects any person who is damaged by the wrongful conversion of any creditor, consumer debtor, or property tax debtor funds held by the principal, up to the full amount of the bond ($25,000).
 The collection agency must reimburse the surety for all damages paid out.

 Collection agency bonds in Connecticut are continuous until canceled.
 The surety can cancel the bond at any time by giving written notice of cancellation to the Commissioner of Banking via certified mail at least 30 days prior to the date of cancellation.

-How to become a collection agency in Connecticut
+How to obtain a Connecticut collection agency license

 To become a licensed collection agency in Connecticut, applicants must do the following: